CreoPhon/consonant_stability_portuguese_creoles/README.md

 ![](README_files/figure-gfm/unnamed-chunk-36-1.png)<!-- -->

-Hugely skewed in favor of no manner/place (10x as frequent as the next most frequent level; this could cause problems for the models).
+Hugely skewed in favor of no manner/place (10x as frequent as the next most frequent level; note this may cause problems for the models).

 ``` r
 table(mod.db$categorical_stability)